 In the meantime I moved to Ashland, Oregon, and in 2013 opened my photography studio, where I'm working today.

-I currently live in Ashland, am married to Alenka Linaschke, a graphic designer, and have three children; a newborn boy, Yuri, my son Takoda, and daughter Sabrina.
+I currently live in Ashland, am married to Alenka Linaschke, a graphic designer, and have three children; the youngest boy Yuri, my son Takoda, and daughter Sabrina.